 A \defi{partition} $\ll$ of an integer $N$ is a nonincreasing sequence $\ll_1\geq\ll_2\geq\cdots$ with $N=\sum\ll_i$.
 We write $\ll=(\ll_1,\ll_2,\cdots)$.
 Alternatively, if $\mu$ is a partition having $i_j$ parts equal to $\mu_j$ for all $j$, then we write $\mu=(\mu_1^{i_1}\cdot\mu_2^{i_2}\cdots)$.
 To a partition $\ll$ we associate a \defi{Young diagram} which consists of left-justified rows of boxes, with $\ll_i$ boxes in the $i$-th row.
 We shall identify a partition $\ll$ with its Young diagram.
 A \defi{tableau} is a filling of the Young diagram.
 The \defi{canonical tableau} is the one that numbers the boxes consecutively from left to right, top to bottom.
 For $\ll=(3,3,1)=(1^1\cdot 3^2)$, the canonical tableau is

-The irreducible representations of $G$ (that will concern us) are classified in both the case $G=GL(V)$ and $G=S_N$ by partitions $\ll$.
-For $GL(V)$, they are the so called \defi{Schur functors} $S_{\ll}V$.
-Special cases are $S_{(d)}V=\rm{Sym}^d V$, the $d$-th symmetric power of $V$, and $S_{(1^k)}V=\Lambda^k V$, the $k$-th exterior power of $V$.
+The irreducible representations of $GL(V)$ and $S_N$ that will concern us are classified by partitions.
+For $GL(V)$, they are the \defi{Schur functors} $S_{\ll}V$, with the convention that $S_{(d)}V=\rm{Sym}^d V$ is the $d$-th symmetric power of $V$, while $S_{(1^k)}V=\Lambda^k V$ is the $k$-th exterior power of $V$.
 For $G=S_N$, we write $[\ll]$ for the irreducible representation corresponding to the partition $\ll$. $[(N)]$ denotes the trivial representation, while $[(1^N)]$ denotes the sign representation.

-The $G$-representations $W$ that we consider decompose as a direct sum of $S_{\ll}V$'s (or $[\ll]$'s).
+The $GL(V)$-- (resp. $S_N$--) representations $W$ that we consider decompose as a direct sum of $S_{\ll}V$'s (resp. $[\ll]$'s).
 We write